Question answering: Architecture

-Different types of question answering systems employ different architectures.
+Different types of question-answering systems employ different architectures.
 For example, modern open-domain question answering systems may use a retriever-reader architecture.
-The retriever is aimed at retrieving relevant documents related to a given question, while the reader is used for inferring the answer from the retrieved documents.
-Latest systems, such as GPT-3, T5, and BART, even use an end-to-end architecture in which a transformer-based architecture is used to store large-scale textual data in the underlying parameters.
-These models can then be directly used to answer questions without accessing any external knowledge sources.
+The retriever is aimed at retrieving relevant documents related to a given question, while the reader is used to infer the answer from the retrieved documents.
+Systems such as GPT-3, T5, and BART use an end-to-end architecture in which a transformer-based architecture stores large-scale textual data in the underlying parameters.
+Such models can answer questions without accessing any external knowledge sources.

 Question answering methods

-Question answering is very dependent on a good search corpus—for without documents containing the answer, there is little any question answering system can do.
-It thus makes sense that larger collection sizes generally lend well to better question answering performance, unless the question domain is orthogonal to the collection.
-The notion of data redundancy in massive collections, such as the web, means that nuggets of information are likely to be phrased in many different ways in differing contexts and documents, leading to two benefits:
+Question answering is dependent on a good search corpus; without documents containing the answer, there is little any question answering system can do.
+Larger collections generally mean better question answering performance, unless the question domain is orthogonal to the collection.
+Data redundancy in massive collections, such as the web, means that nuggets of information are likely to be phrased in many different ways in differing contexts and documents, leading to two benefits: